 Local authorities have issued mandatory evacuation orders in several vulnerable areas of Florida.
 Residents in the affected zones are advised to follow the instructions of local officials and quickly complete any preparations to protect life and property.

-Conditions will rapidly deteriorate as Helene approaches the coast, so it is crucial that evacuations and preparations are completed before the end of the day.
+Conditions will deteriorate rapidly as Helene approaches the coast, so it is crucial that evacuations and preparations are completed before the end of the day.

 Tropical storm Helene formed in the northwest Caribbean Sea on September 24, 2024, with forecasts indicating a rapid intensification into a hurricane.